torchbox/django-pattern-library/docs/guides/overriding-template-tags.md

 without internet connection.
 This means that you need to override a template tag when it hits DB or any other resource (cache, or requests URL, for example).

-You amy also need to override template tags in other cases, when data provided by the pattern library’s context mocking is of a different type to what Django would expect – this is because the pattern library only uses data types that are de-serializable from YAML.
+You may also need to override template tags in other cases, when data provided by the pattern library’s context mocking is of a different type to what Django would expect – this is because the pattern library only uses data types that are de-serializable from YAML.

 ## Override modes